Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Family Friend
 - Aligned
   - Works
-- Shop Gate
-  - Not gated
-- Also set gates to playing vanilla Mobster w###			√	Honorable Thief
+- Also set gates to playing vanilla Mobster
-Complete
 ###			T	Scumbag
+Are you sure MustBeGuilty is all that's needed?
 Hostile to Scumbag Slaughterer
 Only SetRelationshipInitial - search for other occurrences of this trait in the code.
 ###			√	Cop	Access
+Complete
+###			√	Honorable Thief
 Complete
 ##		H	Appearance
 ###			C	Full-randomization bug